 What steps should you take after a truck accident?

-Getting into an accident with an 18-wheeler, tractor-trailer, semi-truck, big rig or any other type of large commercial truck can be a frightening experience that leaves you confused and shaken.
+Getting into a wreck with an 18-wheeler, tractor-trailer, semi tractor-trailer, big rig or any other type of large commercial truck can be a frightening experience that leaves you confused and shaken.

 If you get into a truck accident, one of the most important things you can do is breathe and attempt to remain calm so you can think about what you need to do next.